RHESSI OBJECT PARAMETER DEFAULTS

 3. Script files from the GUI: Use the Write Script button in the spectrum, image, or ospex widget to create a script after you've set the parameters you want in the widget.
 Then run the script to create an object with the same settings.

 4. Pass an existing object into the hessi GUI: To start the GUI with an object already set up with your preferred settings, pass the object into the GUI.
-For example, after you've created an object called, for example, obj from the command line using one of the methods above, start the GUI via
+For example, after you've created an object called obj from the command line using one of the methods above, start the GUI via

 hessi,obj